Your urgent referral?

 It is normal to worry when you are urgently referred to see a specialist by your GP.
 However, 9 in every 10 people (90%) referred this way will not be diagnosed with cancer.

-Exactly what will happen will depend on your symptoms and your local services.
+Exactly what will happen depends on your symptoms and your local services.

 You will need to visit a hospital or clinic to see a specialist or have some tests.
 You may need to make several visits before you get a diagnosis.

 It is very important that you go to your appointment.
-If you can’t make it, call the hospital to rearrange as soon as possible.
+Call the hospital to rearrange it as soon as possible if you can’t make it.

-If you don’t get your appointment within a week, call your GP surgery.
+If you don’t get your appointment within a week or two, call your GP surgery.
 Tell them you are waiting for an urgent referral.